 Lawrence Scott Atelier — ethical sourcing

 All of their garments are painstakingly crafted just for you in Canada.
-The brand uses a zero-waste production process, with the help of a small production team of just 5 people.
-Make sure to thank Michelle, Colleen, Charlene, Shirley, and Sonja if you opt to leave a review raving about your lovely purchase.
+The brand uses a zero-waste production process with the help of a small production team of just five people.
+Thank Michelle, Colleen, Charlene, Shirley, and Sonja if you leave a review raving about your lovely purchase.

 Lawrence Scott Atelier — corporate responsibility

 Offering tailor-made, sustainably produced dresses is where Lawrence Scott Atelier sets itself apart.
 This reduces the carbon footprint associated with production.
 But it also means less waste where overproduction is concerned.

 No mass production here.
 The Laura Set is another one of our favorite pieces in their collection.
 It can be worn twice as a set, or each piece can be worn separately with different garments.

 We love the versatility which can be found in many of their pieces.
 Perfect for a minimalist wardrobe.
 Plus, all of their packaging and shipping supplies are 100% compostable.

 Find hand-drawn prints and beautiful bohemian-inspired dresses in the collection of their mindfully crafted garments.
 One of their best-selling dresses is the Ember, a crew neckline, knee-length dress perfect for any occasion.

 Customers love the 100% Tencel material and its comfort and versatility.
 You can even shop by print using their filters.

 Fabrics used include TENCEL, Lenzing Ecovero, European Flax Linen, and Lenzing Modal.
 They also use low-impact dyes that are OEKO-Tex 100 certified.

 TAMGA is transparent about its partner factories.
 All of their fabric partners have social and environmental certifications that are world-class in manufacturing.